ryanstout/micropilot/README.md

 ### Run Autopilot

-If you're not on a Apple Silicon Mac, be sure to change your accelerator on line 273 of `model.py`.
+If you're not on a Apple Silicon Mac, be sure to change your accelerator in `config.py`.
 To run the autopilot, put the car on the track and run `python drive_server.py` on the Pi, and `python drive_client.py` on your machine.